Struggling to get some shut-eye? The cure for your insomnia might be as simple as grabbing a pen and paper.

-Spending five minutes writing a to-do list prior to going to bed helped study participants fall asleep an average of nine minutes faster, Psychology Today reports, citing a study conducted at Baylor University.
+Spending five minutes writing a to-do list prior to going to bed might help you fall asleep faster, according to a study out of Baylor University published earlier this year in the Journal of Experimental Psychology.

-> “The more specifically participants wrote their to-do list, the faster they subsequently fell asleep … Therefore, to facilitate falling asleep, individuals may derive benefit from writing a very specific to-do list for 5 min at bedtime rather than journaling about completed activities.”
+“The more specifically participants wrote their to-do list, the faster they subsequently fell asleep … Therefore, to facilitate falling asleep, individuals may derive benefit from writing a very specific to-do list for 5 min at bedtime rather than journaling about completed activities.”

 Lead study author Michael K. Scullin — director of Baylor’s Sleep Neuroscience and Cognition Laboratory and assistant professor of psychology and neuroscience at Baylor — told Psychology Today that the nine-minute difference is comparable to the difference seen in recent clinical trials for pharmaceutical sleep aids.

 He says that making a to-do list is a “quick little thing” people can do to “fall asleep faster than they probably would have otherwise.”

 More tips for falling asleep

 Jotting down a few notes prior to bedtime is far from the only unusual suggestion for helping you fall asleep.
 In our story “7 Crazy Ways to Guarantee a Better Night’s Sleep,” we highlight several more suggestions, including snacking on cherries and bananas before turning in:

 Cherries contain natural melatonin, known for regulating the body’s circadian rhythm.
 Bananas are rich in calming magnesium, which can help promote a relaxed, sleep-ready state.

 Changing your lightbulbs also might help you sleep.
 I write about this in “How Cheap Light Bulbs Let Me Sleep Soundly.”

 I’ve dealt with insomnia since my teens, but a single change — to LED bulbs — has made a world of difference.
 Check out the article to find out more about how this has helped.